oclworkshop/ocl2019/Hugo/content/cfp.md

 - Comparison, evaluation and integration of modeling languages
 - Correlation between modeling languages and modeling tasks

-This year, we particularly encourage submissions describing applications and case studies of textual modeling as well as test suites and benchmark collections for evaluating textual modeling tools.
+We particularly encourage submissions describing applications and case studies of textual modeling as well as test suites and benchmark collections for evaluating textual modeling tools.

 ## Venue
-This workshop will be organized as a part of MODELS 2018 Conference in Copenhagen , Denmark.
-Similar to its predecessors , the workshop addresses both people from academia and industry .
-The aim is to provide a forum for addressing integration of OCL and other textual modeling languages , as well as tools for textual modeling , and for disseminating good practice and discussing the new requirements for textual modeling .
+This workshop will be organized as a part of MODELS 2018 Conference in Copenhagen, Denmark.
+Similar to its predecessors, the workshop addresses both people from academia and industry.
+The aim is to provide a forum for addressing integration of OCL and other textual modeling languages, as well as tools for textual modeling, and for disseminating good practice and discussing the new requirements for textual modeling.

 ## Workshop Format